Blaze Riorden: Collegiate career

 Riorden started 18 games in goal as a freshman at Albany, where he posted the second-most wins in program history with 13.
 He would be named to the America East All-Rookie Team as well as second-team all-league.

 As a sophomore, Riorden finished third in the nation in saves per game and twelfth in save percentage, leading the America East in both categories, and being named first-team all-conference at the end of the season.
 He would backstop Albany to their first NCAA Tournament win in seven years by making 13 saves and allowing just six goals in the first round against Loyola.
 He would also get some opportunities to play attack on man up, scoring his first career goal against Bryant.

 In his junior season, Riorden would lead the America East in save percentage, saves per game, and goals against average, once again making first-team all-league.
 He would make 214 saves on the season, good for eighth in Albany history, and contributed to the program's first-ever shutout in a game against UMass Lowell.
 He also made national headlines for his coast-to-coast goal against Cornell in the NCAA Tournament, being nominated for the ESPY Award for Best Play.

 In his senior season, Riorden would set Albany's career record for saves and was named a finalist for the Tewaaraton Award, as well as a third-team All-American, first-team all-conference, and America East Defensive Player of the Year.

 Box career

 Following his freshman season at Albany, Riorden was invited by teammate Ty Thompson to spend the summer on the Akwesasne Reservation, where he played box lacrosse for the first time as a forward.
 He played Junior B lacrosse for the Akwesasne Indians, and then returned every summer during his collegiate career.
 After his college career, he traveled to Brampton, Ontario to play Senior A Box before eventually winning a spot with the Buffalo Bandits in 2017, playing nine games before being released.
 He then joined the Philadelphia Wings for their inaugural season in 2018.

+Riorden was named captain of the Wings ahead of the 2023-24 season.

 Riorden has also represented the United States in the 2015 (where he was the only college player) and 2019 editions of the World Indoor Lacrosse Championship, winning bronze medals both times.